Free shipping on orders of £20 or more

 Chocolate contains tryptophan, which is the raw ingredient of serotonin.
 If you’re a chocoholic, it might be your unconscious desire to increase serotonin.

-Pms Snacking
+PMS Snacking

 A typical symptom of PMS (pre-menstrual syndrome) is hard-to-control cravings for sugary comfort foods.